lclark070607/developer-coding-evaluation/README.md

 ### Extra Points (10 points)
 - **Build System (0-5)** <br /> Using a task runner like Gulp or Webpack can be used to automate optimizations and creating production-ready files.
 The source files should be kept separate for evaluation.
 - **Pre-Processor (0-5)** <br /> A CSS pre-processor like Sass, Less, or Stylus can be used to streamline your CSS.
 Original source files must be provided.

+Louise Clark Notes:

+For optimization purposes concerning Flexbox I used Autoprefixer in my Gulp workflow.
+This is how I was taught to add the prefixes and optimize for Flexbox.
+Honestly, I don't know how to code from scratch the various website variations.
+I did want to optimize the site for this issue however, as flexbox is not always accessible on older and different browsers.

+I used a font face generator for the given fonts so that they could be generated for cross browsing optimization.
+Like the autoprefixer, I don't know how to write this code from scratch.
+I do know that it is important to use fonts that are available for all the different browsers.